 Studies reveal that the government spends more on public services for the homeless than if they were to give them homes.
 And that money came from your taxes.
 So before you shrug and say that the country’s homelessness problem doesn’t really concern you, better think again.

 Homelessness widens the existing social barriers.
 It underscores the wealth gap in the country which, in turn, fuels hate and division among the people.

-Not only are homeless people more prone to illnesses, but they are also more likely to transmit it.
+Not only are homeless people more prone to illnesses, but they are also more likely to transmit infectious diseases.
 This could pose a threat to public health, especially during epidemics.

 Now that you have an idea about the causes and effects of homelessness, let’s talk about what you can do to end it.
-Yes, you, me, and everyone else can help put a stop to this tragedy in our own little ways.
-Here are some of them:
+Yes, you, me, and everyone else, in our own little ways, can all help in addressing homelessness.
+Here are some of the things we can do:

 The first step to eliminating homelessness is to change the world’s perception of it.
 Start by educating your family, neighbors, and acquaintances about homelessness.

 Since not everyone has experienced homelessness, the true extent of the problem is only known to those who have been through it or those who are working against it.
 What we can do is to create awareness so as to drum up public support and effect policy changes.

 Many local charities like soup kitchens and shelters are actively helping the homeless and they are usually in need of volunteers.